Dr Mary Russell

 Louise has over 20 years of management experience in the health sector, including seven years as Executive Officer for OT Australia Victoria.
 Louise has used the services of paediatric occupational therapists extensively for her own children, and worked with organisations involved in occupational rehabilitation to provide marketing and return to work services.

-Louise has a Bachelor of Science with Honours, Graduate Diploma in Education, Graduate Diploma in Management, and has recently completed a Masters in Regulatory Studies through the Monash University Law faculty.
-Louise is a former Chairperson and current Council member of Women’s Health Victoria.
+Louise has a Bachelor of Science with Honours, Graduate Diploma in Education, Graduate Diploma in Management, Masters in Regulatory Studies and is a Graduate of the Australian Institute of Company Directors.
+Louise is a former Chair of Women’s Health Victoria and a current member of the NHMRC Embryo Research Licensing Committee.

 Dr Katherine Moore